 A true taste of the multi-cultural expat life in the heart of Asia

 Our expat parenting interview series is back and we are delighted to welcome along Mariam Ottimofiore.
 Raised as an expat child, Mariam takes us on her own adventure as an expat parenting across borders and cultures.
-Currently living in Dubai, she takes us back to where it all began, and particularly her time as a first time mum living in Singapore.
+Currently living in Dubai, she takes us back to where it all began, particularly her time as a first time mum living in Singapore.

-BG: So you’ve been an expat pretty much your entire life!
+OG: So you’ve been an expat pretty much your entire life!
 Tell us your background and how you’ve come to end up in Dubai

-MO: I was born in Karachi, Pakistan and I grew up as an expat child in the 80’s.
+MO: I was born in Karachi, Pakistan and I grew up as an expat child in the 80s.
 My family’s first posting was to the Middle East, to Bahrain.
 Shortly after we moved to New York City, where I went to kindergarten and spent my early childhood.
 Thus I grew up in Karachi, Bahrain and NYC.

 I met my husband in the United Kingdom.
 We met at the university campus in Brighton, where we had both arrived for a study abroad year at the University of Sussex.
 I was an exchange student from Boston, he was an exchange student from Berlin.

 We have 2 children.
 I have been pregnant and given birth in 3 countries – each time I would start a pregnancy in 1 country but give birth in another.
 I was pregnant with our 1st child in Denmark, but we relocated mid-pregnancy to Singapore, so my daughter was born in Singapore.

-BG: Moving from Denmark to Singapore – what were the first impressions of the new home where you’d be raising your family?
+OG: Moving from Denmark to Singapore – what were the first impressions of the new home where you’d be raising your family?

 MO: So hot and incredibly humid!
 We had left Copenhagen in the dead of winter and arrived at this lush, tropical island right on the equator and struggled with the heat initially.
 I was also 5 months pregnant when we arrived, so it took a bit longer for my body to adjust.

 Our first few months were spent sorting out housing and looking for a gynaecologist/OBGYN and hospital where I could deliver our first baby.
 I had planned to give birth in Denmark so of course, now we had to do our research and start again in Singapore.

-BG: And how did moving to Dubai feel in contrast to your arrival in Singapore?
+OG: And how did moving to Dubai feel in contrast to your arrival in Singapore?

-I soon realized that this is how Dubai is – its growing at such a fast pace, there are constantly new projects and new buildings coming up overnight.
+I soon realized that this is how Dubai is – it’s growing at such a fast pace, there are constantly new projects and new buildings coming up overnight.
 Dubai was geographically the closest I had been to, since leaving Pakistan 15 years ago.